What is Holistic Counseling?

 Back to Top

-Lucrezia Mangione works with anxious, highly sensitive adults.
-She is a board certified licensed professional counselor, board certified telemental health provider, neurofeedback trainer, and approved counselor supervisor.
-She is the owner of Mind Body Well Therapy, Pllc.
+Lucrezia Mangione works to lift up anxious, highly sensitive women in discovering how to fine-tune their focus and attention, feel shielded from other people’s needs, and discover the strengths of being sensitive so that they stay steady amid the busyness, feel calm and more spacious, have more peace of mind to live and work on their own terms.
+Lucrezia Mangione is a board certified licensed professional counselor, board certified telemental health provider, neurofeedback trainer, KAP ketamine-assisted psychotherapy therapist and approved counselor supervisor.
+She is the owner of Mind Body Well Therapy, Pllc, a private practice.

 Board Certified NCC